 (3) Employers have no objection against the applicants in obtaining certificates of RD or DTR.

-Registered Dietitians and Dietetic Technicians, Registered must complete continuing professional educational requirements to improve their professional knowledge and skills.
+Registered Dietitians and Dietetic Technicians, Registered must complete continuing professional education to improve their professional knowledge and skills.
 Continuing education includes corresponding curricula, professional conferences/meetings, training sessions, and research opportunities (with various other options).
 Registered Dietitians and Dietetic Technicians, Registered earn corresponding credits through continuing education.
-Within the validity period of the certificate, Registered Dietitians are required to obtain at least 50 credits, and Dietetic Technicians, Registered are mandatory to acquire 30 credits minimum.
+Registered Dietitians are required to obtain at least 50 credits and Dietetic Technicians, Registered are required to obtain at least 30 credits in every 5 years for re-registration.

 Educational institutions, dietetic internships, and test administration are all multi-cooperated in the training of Registered Dietitians.
 Cooperation organizations need to be assessed, certified and regulated by CNS.
 The certification is valid for 5 to 7 years, in which reapplication is needed for re-qualification.